satchel inv line hider line hider line hider line hider line hider line hider line hider

 He said the books were made of paper, and filled with millions of strange, rectilinear glyphs.

-He had copied a few pages of them down in his notebook, but before he could show me, the borderguard came in.
-He slipped away out the back of the cafe down a fire escape and out to sea.
+He had copied a few pages of them down in his notebook, but before he could show me, the police busted in.

 Do you think he was telling the truth?
 They were filled with glyphs?